murex/Kata-MedianListOfLists/README.md

 5. Improve your code and redo steps 3 & 4

 #### C++
-For C++, we will be using the built-in ***Performance Profiler*** tool.
+For C++, we will be using the Visual Studio built-in ***Performance Profiler*** tool.

 Note that you need an executable file to proceed with this profiling step.
-Therefore, make sure to run the application at least once before!
+Make sure to run the application at least once before proceeding to the next steps!

 To profile your code, follow the below steps: